Aya2Lati/MATLAB_Simulations/README.md

 # MATLAB_Simulations

-This repository contains the implementation of a drone swarm simulation that explores various stages of development, from single-particle navigation to complex swarm behaviors and challenges in obstacle avoidance.
+This repository contains implementations of drone swarm simulation that explores various stages of development, from single-particle navigation to complex swarm behaviors and challenges in obstacle avoidance.

 ## Stages Overview